SocialQu/Cortazar/docs/Releases/V.0.1/Tasks.md

 ## Improved Algorithm
-- [ ] Digrram and document the new algorithm.
+- [ ] Diagram and document the new algorithm.
 - [ ] Implement locally the function to rank stories.
 - [ ] Research & evaluate how to test the effectiveness of results => use Amplitude.
 - [ ] Bring Development to the Front End.